Our Club Wants To Host!

 Yeah!
 My Club is Hosting an Exchange Student!
 Now What?

-- Host Clubs will be notified when the Inbound Students are ready for selection (early April).
-The YEO will be given the opportunity to review applications and rank its preferences in order.
-The District Inbound Committee will notify each YEO of their assigned student(s)
+- Inbound Students' applications will arrive in early April.
+The YEO will be given the opportunity to rank club preferences for gender/activities, etc. The District Inbound Committee will notify each YEO of their assigned student(s)

-- Once the club selection is confirmed, the Host Club Youth Exchange Officer is responsible for completing THREE documents: 1) High School Letter 2) Host Club Letter 3) Visa Guarantee Form (VGF).
+- Once the student's club assignment is confirmed, the Host Club Youth Exchange Officer is responsible for completing THREE documents: 1) High School Letter 2) Host Club Letter 3) Visa Guarantee Form (VGF).

 - When these documents are complete, the YEO takes one photocopy of each document.
 The YEO keeps the original set and photocopy set.